dchenk/msgp/README.md

 If you like benchmarks, see [here](http://bravenewgeek.com/so-you-wanna-go-fast/) and [here](https://github.com/alecthomas/go_serialization_benchmarks).

 As one might expect, the generated methods that deal with `[]byte` are faster for small objects, but the `io.Reader/Writer` methods are generally more memory-efficient (and, at some point, faster) for large (> 2KB) objects.

+## Credits

+This repository is a fork of [github.com/tinylib/msgp](https://github.com/tinylib/msgp).
+The original authors did a great job (in particular @philhofer), but this repository takes the project in a new direction.

+Differences between this tool and tinylib/msgp:
+- Here we have regular expression matching for type names in directives.
+- Here we do not use package `unsafe` for conversions from byte slices to strings: `[]byte` is converted efficiently to `string` simply with the built-in `string()`.
+- This codebase is thoroughly refactored to be more Go-idiomatic, efficient, and inviting to contributors.

+Additionally, in this library we plan to add an `omitempty` feature, like what `encoding/json` has.